jentanbernardus/fublo-boilerplate/README.md

 Now your theme is a child of the boilerplate.

-You will then need to use `get_stylesheet_directory_uri()` to get the URL to the themes directory rather than `bloginfo('theme_url')`.
+You will then need to use `get_bloginfo('stylesheet_directory')` to get the URL to the themes directory rather than `get_bloginfo('template_url')` etc.

-This is because `theme_url` is the URL of the parent theme.
+This is because `template_url` is the URL of the parent theme.
 The stylesheets directory however is the directory of your child theme.

 Also, to get the benefits of the precoded header and footer you must call them like so.